Chapter 16 : Baba O'Riley

 He found her to be absolutely breathtaking.

 “Shit, shit!”
 Gemma yelped, realizing that she was breaking the rules by smoking inside the Castle.
 Immediately, she became flustered.
-She frantically tried to put out her cigarette on one of his wooden bedposts and panted softly as she looked for a place to set it down.
+She frantically tried to put out her cigarette on one of his wooden bedposts and panted as she looked for a place to set it down.

 “Shhhh,” Sirius cooed behind her as he placed his hands on her shoulders.
 She sighed deeply as she hunched forward and Sirius frowned when he looked down at her body art.
 The once vibrantly red roses were slowly turning brown and weak.